 O. di Lasso, G. P. da Palestrina, T. L. de Victoria, W. Byrd, T. Tallis etc.

-In this programme, we introduce sacred pieces by the most important composers of vocal polyphony across Europe.
-The show is based on hymns, antiphons and biblical texts set to music in the 16th century, which liturgically fall into the Advent period.
+In this magic meditative programme, we introduce sacred pieces by the most important composers of vocal polyphony across Europe.
+The concert is based on hymns, antiphons and biblical texts set to music in the 16th century, which liturgically fall into the Advent period.

 Cast: 12 singers, organ